 The algorithms in this line of research are very practical for two reasons: first, it is based on the easily implementable subdivision paradigm.
 Second, all our primitives are explicitly numerical (no hidden implementation gaps).
-We stress this point because many algorithms in the literature on "exact algorithms" have primitives that are impractical for exact implementation.
-Our numerical primitives are based on two simple foundations: (a) interval methods [18,20], and (b) BigFloats, some software implementation of dyadic numbers.
+We stress this point because many exact algorithms in the literature have primitives that are impractical for exact implementation.
+The numerical primitives are based on two simple foundations: (a) interval methods [17, 19], and (b) BigFloats, some software implementation of dyadic numbers.
 Moreover, machine arithmetic can be exploited in two ways: first, it can replace BigFloats when machine precision suffices (taking care to detect overflows which indicate the need for higher precision).
 In fact all the examples in this paper are run at machine precision.
 Second, they can be used as filters to speed up BigFloats.
-See [15] for further discussion.
+See [14] for further discussion.
 We have implemented our algorithm and preliminary evidence suggests that our algorithms can be much more efficient than previous algorithms.

-1.2.
+[2.
 Our Contribution and Overview of Paper.
 Our general contribution is the further development of non-local isotopy analysis.
 In Section 2, we review this concept.
 Our main technical contribution is a new exact, efficient and practical algorithm for isotopic surface approximation.
 We describe a sequence of three increasingly sophisticated algorithms: Regularized Cxyz (Section 4), Balanced Cxyz (Section 5), and Rectangular Cxyz (Section 6).
 Each has independent interest, but is also useful in our development: we reduce the correctness of each algorithm to that of the previous one.
 Because of space limitation, we only briefly touch on another important topic, allowing input region-of-interest (ROI) with arbitrary geometry as represented by a suitable octree.
 Section 7 contains our experimental results, and we conclude in Section 8.
-All proofs and additional experimental data are found in the thesis of Lin [14].
-The thesis and the code sources are downloadable from [10].
+All the proofs and further experimental data are available in the thesis of Lin [13] and may be downloaded from [9]

-2. Related Work
+2 Related Work

 We broadly classify approaches to mesh generation into three categories: algebraic, geometric, and numerical.
-Algebraic approaches [1,23,9,24], exploit tools such as cylindrical algebraic decomposition (CAD), resultants, and manipulation of algebraic numbers ([4, Chapter 3] reviews these technique).
+Algebraic approaches [1, 22, 8, 23], exploit tools such as cylindrical algebraic decomposition (CAD), resultants, and manipulation of algebraic numbers ([5, Chapter 3] reviews these technique).
 These tools are exact, but the algorithms may be slow with non-adaptive complexity.
-A promising direction to remedy this is to combine symbolic with numeric methods [11].
-The geometric approaches [26,5,7,3]postulate some abstract computational model where geometric primitives such as ray shooting are available, and algorithms based on these primitives are constructed.
+A promising direction to remedy this is to combine symbolic with numeric methods [10].
+The geometric approaches [25, 3, 7, 4] postulate some abstract computational model where geometric primitives such as ray shooting are available, and algorithms based on these primitives are constructed.
 Implementing these abstract models can be an issue (e.g., ray shooting returns points with algebraic coordinates, which may be unsuitable for implementation).
-The numerical approaches [16,19,17,21,27,28] are based on numerical approximations, evaluation and derivatives of function, and interval methods.
+The numerical approaches [15, 18, 16, 20, 26, 27] are based on numerical approximations, evaluation and derivatives of function, and interval methods.
 It is the most pragmatic of the three approaches.
 Its advantages include having adaptive and local complexity, and relative ease of implementation.
 Guaranteeing topological correctness is the traditional weakness of this approach.
-The non-local isotopy idea of this paper can be exploited in other applications: recently we constructed a new subdivision method for complex root isolation [22] that has proved very efficient [12,13].
-To motivate the general approach of our paper, we review four particular subdivision algorithms: Marching Cubes [16], Snyder's Algorithm [25], Plantinga & Vegter's (PV) Algorithm [19], and our Cxy Algorithm (in 2-D) [15].
-We use the framework of the Generic Subdivision Algorithm in the introduction.
+The non-local isotopy idea can be exploited in other applications: recently we constructed a new subdivision method for complex root isolation [21] that has proved very efficient [11, 12].
+To motivate the general approach of our paper, we review four particular subdivision algorithms: Marching Cubes [15], Snyder's Algorithm [24], Plantinga & Vegter's (PV) Algorithm [18], and our Cxy Algorithm (in 2-D) [14].
+We use the framework of the Generic Subdivision Algorithm in ¶1.